I’m Andy, nice to meet you.

 I started this blog to answer a question - how do I live my best life in the world’s greatest city during this climate emergency?

-Transport is the other topic.
+Transport is another recurring theme.
 The future of Hammersmith Bridge features heavily.
 What are the options available to central government as it considers whether to restore cars to the Bridge?
-And what are the lessons to be learnt from the latest Thames crossing?
+I wonder what our cars say about us and how people react to traffic reduction schemes.
+I take the council to task for learning to love SUVs.

 Until then, enjoy.